gvwilson/thirdbit/_posts/2004/2004-09-02-a-few-simple-rules.md

       <b>Have fun.</b>
       This is the most important rule of all.  ("Floggings will continue until morale improves...")
-Your project isn't just about marks---it's about learning new things, making new friends, and building something you can be proud of.
-Most of the students who've done projects in the past have had a lot of fun---we hope you will too.
+Your project isn't just about marks—it's about learning new things, making new friends, and building something you can be proud of.
+Most of the students who've done projects in the past have had a lot of fun—we hope you will too.
     </td>
   </tr>